OsagieAE/Excel_Project/README.md

-# Excel_Project
+# Bike Sales Analysis

-A depiction of all data analysis projects done on Microsoft Excel
+### Project Overview
+This project analyzes a dataset of bike purchases to identify factors influencing sales, including demographics, income, and commute distance.
+The analysis was conducted using Microsoft Excel

+### Data Sources

+Sales Data: The primary dataset used for this analysis is the